VoxelForge/VoxelForge/API.md

 * `start_hide`: The HUD bar will be initially start hidden when added to a player.
 Use `hud.unhide_hudbar` to unhide it.
 * `format_string`: This is optional; You can specify an alternative format string display the final text on the HUD bar.
 The default format string is “`%s: %d/%d`” (in this order: Label, current value, maximum value).
 See also the Lua documentation of `string.format`.

 #### Return value
 Always `nil`.

 ## Displaying a HUD bar
 After a HUD bar has been registered, they are not yet displayed yet for any player.
-HUD bars must be explicitly enabled on a per-player basis.
+HUD bars must be explicitly initialized on a per-player basis.

 You probably want to do this in the `minetest.register_on_joinplayer`.

 ### `hud.init_hudbar(player, identifier, start_value, start_max)`
-This function initialzed and activates a previously registered HUD bar and assigns it to a certain client.
+This function initialzes and activates a previously registered HUD bar and assigns it to a certain client/player.
 This has only to be done once per player and after that, you can change the values using `hud.change_hudbar`.

 However, if `start_hide` was set to `true` for the HUD bar (in `hud.register_hudbar`), the HUD bar